kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I wonder why they would have put that in Google search results for me to see, and I think the worst.

 !!! info
-    - Was the trumpet teacher alerting me to child sex trafficking going on in Denia, with the conservatory somehow the training or recruitment ground?
+    - Was the trumpet teacher alerting me to child sex trafficking going on in Dénia, with the conservatory somehow the training or recruitment ground?
     - It seemed preposterous to me.
     - More likely, they were referring to my child sexual abuse experience of grooming and trafficking that they had known about ever since I [reported it to the Metropolitan police](../early-years/2015.md#statement-to-the-metropolitan-police) and had become obsessed by it for some reason.